aces/Loris-MRI/docs/scripts_md/DTI.md

 # NAME

-DTI::DTI --- A set of utility functions for performing common tasks relating to DTI data (particularly with regards to perform DTI QC)
+DTI::DTI --- A set of utility functions for performing common tasks relating to DTI data (particularly with regards to performing DTI QC)

 # SYNOPSIS